 Disadvantages of DIY Installation

 Despite the potential savings, DIY installation carries significant risks.
 The biggest challenge is achieving a proper fit and seal, which is crucial for insulation, weatherproofing, and structural integrity.
-An improperly installed window can result in draughts, water leaks, and heat loss, leading to higher energy bills and costly future repairs.
+Improperly installed uPVC windows increase the risk of draughts, allow rainwater to penetrate the structure, and cause heat loss that may raise annual energy bills by up to 20% and result in costly future repairs.
+These problems are often avoidable with professional window installation.”

 In the UK, FENSA and CERTASS credentials are mandatory for compliance with building regulations.
 Non-compliant work that does not meet these standards may lead to penalties, difficulties in selling the property, and voided warranties, as many uPVC window manufacturers require professional installation for warranty activation.